onyxdagoat1/aonsoku-fork/METADATA_EDITING_FEATURES.md

 - Verify the audio file actually contains embedded artwork
 - Try uploading a new cover image

-### "File Not Found" Errors
+### "File Not Found" Errors (FIXED)

-**Issue:** Cannot edit metadata for uploaded files
+**Issue:** Cannot edit metadata - "ENOENT: no such file or directory"

-**Solution:**
-- Verify files weren't moved/deleted in Navidrome
+**Solution:** This has been fixed!
+The backend now:
+- Tries the path as provided (absolute or relative)
+- Joins path with music library directory
+- Searches for filename in music library
+- Shows all attempted paths in error message

+**If you still get errors:**
+1. Check the error message to see which paths were tried
+2. Verify your `MUSIC_LIBRARY_PATH` in `.env` matches Navidrome's music folder
+3. Ensure files are actually in the music library
-- Check file paths are correct
+4. Check file permissions
-- Ensure upload service has proper file system access

 ### Metadata Not Saving

 **Issue:** Changes don't persist

 **Solution:**
-- Check upload service is running
+- Check upload service is running (`npm start` in upload-service folder)
-- Verify file permissions
+- Verify file permissions (upload service needs write access)
 - Look for errors in upload service logs
 - Ensure Navidrome has been configured to scan for changes